 Mike Bryce regularly performs around Ohio.
 He has experience playing solo, as well as in duo and trio settings, with musicians such as cellist/bassist Devonte Stovall and vocalist Beau Hamann.
 Along with drummer JP Stebal, these four musicians formed local band The Barn Cats, and have performed around northwest Ohio intermittently since 2015.
 While he often plays in casual settings like bars and coffee shops, Mike also has experience performing for private engagements such as weddings and corporate events.

 In addition to performing, Mike also teaches private guitar lessons.
-Supported by 15 years' playing experience, he has been teaching privately in Bowling Green for seven years.
-Mike also began teaching in Bluffton, Ohio, early in 2017.
-He has taught numerous styles of music to students of all ages, ranging from 5 to 75.
+Supported by nearly 20 years' playing experience, he has been teaching privately in Bowling Green for 10 years.
+Mike has taught numerous styles of music to students of all ages, ranging from 5 to 75.